Varshi18/Sleepybois-Devshelf/README.md

   `npm run dev`
 ```
 - Runs the application in development mode.
+- If either of them is not run then the website won't load

 ## People Behind this
   * K Varshith - Frontend(React structure,CSS and Animation)